the-interaction-department/calibration_protocol/README.md

-# Output Calibration
+# calibration
-An implementation of _Multi-Projectors for Arbitrary Surfaces Without Explicit Calibration Nor Reconstruction_ by Tardif and Roy in TouchDesigner and Python.
+🏁 An implementation of _Multi-Projectors for Arbitrary Surfaces Without Explicit Calibration Nor Reconstruction_ by Tardif and Roy in TouchDesigner and Python.

 ## Description
 A tool to automatically projection map still images and/or video onto an arbitrary, physical surface using structured light.